irony/osrm/README.md

 # Docker image for OSRM

-This project lets you prepare and run a docker container with OSRM and the map of your choice.
+This project lets you prepare and run a docker container with OSRM (stable version 4.7.0) and the map of your choice.

 ## Build